Evaluating and Advancing Multimodal Large Language Models in Perception Ability Lens: Introduction

 In this paper, we introduce \textbf{AbilityLens}, a broad-range and efficient benchmark designed to solve these issues.
 Building on prior perception categories~\cite{mme,wang2024muirbench,mmstar}, AbilityLens assesses six key perception abilities: counting, OCR, attribute recognition, entity extraction, grounding, and structural data understanding.
 Our benchmark is constructed through a systematic process.
 First, to ensure adequate data for each question type, metric, and domain, we compile data from 11 existing benchmarks~\cite{mme,MMBench,seedbench,wang2024muirbench,mmstar,ocrbench,synthdog,masry2022chartqa,ai2d,conbench}, resulting in over 1,000 test samples per ability type and a total of 12,000 test samples overall.
 Second, we derive sub-metrics from source benchmarks and unify them into a single composite score to measure accuracy and stability.
 Recognizing that different question types bring distinct baseline performance, \eg, True/False questions have a natural accuracy of 50\% with random choice while four-choice questions only have 25\%, we apply baseline correction to each sub-metric to align performance levels.
-Then, model accuracy is calculated by a weighted sum of these sub-metrics while model stability can be measured via the variance of them.
-To this end, our AbilityLens provides a more comprehensive view on perception capabilities over previous benchmarks, as shown in \cref{fig motivation} (b).
+Then, the model accuracy of each ability is calculated by a weighted sum of these corresponding corrected sub-metrics.
+Furthermore, we assess the stability of the target model by computing the variance of its z-scores across sub-metrics, which directly reflects its relative performance compared to all candidate models on each sub-metric.
+To this end, our AbilityLens provides a more comprehensive view on perception capabilities over previous benchmarks, as shown in Figure \ref{fig motivation} (b) and Table \ref{tab difference}.